ddev/ddev/docs/index.md

 ```
 brew tap drud/ddev && brew install ddev
 ```
-Later, to upgrade to a newer version of ddev, simply run:
+Later, to upgrade to a newer version of ddev, run:
 ```
 brew upgrade ddev
 ```